Ofcom’s latest Communications Market Report, states that the UK is now a smartphone society and who would disagree?

 Smartphones have overtaken laptops as the number one device for getting online and we’re spending two hours or more on them every day.
 The internet and mobile technology have changed the way we shop and communicate, forever and it continues to develop and change daily.

-Social media for business today isn’t just about content, yes content is still hugely important and relevant in that it helps to keep your brand in front of your prospects, customers and followers, letting them know that you’re active and available, should they need you.
+Social media for business today isn’t just about content.
+Yes, content is still hugely important and relevant in that it helps to keep your brand in front of your audience.
+Whether it’s prospects, customers or followers, let them know that you’re active and available, should they need you.

 How easy are you making it for people to find and communicate with your business online?
 Are you missing opportunities because you’re not engaging your audience on social media and communicating with them using the likes of Facebook Messenger and WhatsApp?

-More and more people are utilising these platforms to communicate and share information with their friends, family and colleagues and are generally the first thing that they look for when trying to communicate with businesses too, over the traditional methods of phone and email, which to some demographics, are already outmoded.
+More and more people are utilising these platforms to communicate and share information with their friends, family and colleagues.
+They are generally the first thing that they look for when trying to communicate with businesses too, over the traditional methods of phone and email, which to some demographics, are already outmoded.

 Don’t be fooled into thinking that social media and these new methods of communication are a flash in the pan and that your business doesn’t need them.
 You may be a great business person and have been in business for years, but failing to adapt and change with the times, could end up with you losing business to your more tech-savvy competitors.